 It is a good idea to file your car accident claim as soon as possible, even if there’s plenty of time until the Texas statute of limitations for a car accident runs out.
 But first, make sure you take the proper steps to prepare your claim, with which an attorney can help.

-Ensuring You File within the Texas Statue of Limitations for Car Accidents
+Ensuring You File within the Texas Statute of Limitations for Car Accidents

 At the scene of the accident, you should have gathered information like the following.